 30-31.3 GHz (space-to-Earth);

-c) that additional standard frequencies and time signals are emitted in other frequency bands, e.g. at frequencies 14-19.95 kHz and 20.05-70 kHz and in Region 1 also in the bands 72-84 kHz and 86-90 kHz, which have been designated by other conferences (see No. S5.56 of the Radio Regulations (RR));
+c) that additional standard frequencies and time signals are emitted in other frequency bands, e.g. 14-19.95 kHz and 20.05-70 kHz and in Region 1 also in the bands 72-84 kHz and 86-90 kHz, which have been designated by other conferences (see No. 5.56 of the Radio Regulations (RR));

-d) that time and/or frequency are also obtained from signals from other services, such as Radio Navigation Satellite Service at 1 215-1 260 MHz and 1 559-1 610 MHz (GPS/GLONASS), fixed-satellite services at 14/11 GHz, 14/12 GHz and 6/4 GHz (two-way satellite time and frequency transfer), and radio navigation at 100 kHz (Loran-C);
+d) that time and/or frequency are also obtained from signals from other services, such as Radionavigation-satellite service at 1 164-1 300 MHz and 1 559-1 610 MHz (GPS/GLONASS/Galileo/BeiDou), fixed-satellite services at the Ku-band (10.7-14.5 GHz) and the C-band (4-8 GHz) (two-way satellite time and frequency transfer), and radio navigation at 100 kHz (Loran-C);

+e) the time and frequency transfer through Global Navigation Satellite System signals is, next to other usage, instrumental for synchronization of mobile and fixed telecommunication networks and power distribution networks;

-e) the provisions of RR Article S26;
+f) the provisions of RR Article 26;

-f) that transmissions in the bands mentioned in considering a) and predominantly those in considering c) provide widely accepted means of distributing time signals and standard frequencies;
+g) that transmissions in the bands mentioned in considering a) and predominantly those in considering c) provide widely accepted means of distributing time signals and standard frequencies;

-g) that for many purposes worldwide time synchronization with an uncertainty of less than 1 ms is required, which in an ideal case should be based on simple and inexpensive equipment;
+h) that for many purposes worldwide time synchronization with an uncertainty of less than 1 ms is required, which in an ideal case should be based on simple and inexpensive equipment;

-h) that interference may reduce the usefulness of standard-frequency and time-signal services to a serious degree,
+i) that interference may reduce the usefulness of standard-frequency and time-signal services to a serious degree,

 recommends

-1 that Radiocommunication Study Group 7 continue its study of worldwide standard-frequency and time-signal services and explore the application of new techniques for this purpose;
+1 that ITU-R continues its study of worldwide standard-frequency and time-signal services and explore the application of new techniques for this purpose;

 2 that existing standard-frequency and time-signal services be operated in conformity with the detailed Recommendations of the ITU-R;

-3 that all efforts be made to prevent or reduce the mutual interference between emissions in the bands specified in the considering; 4 that the methods and results of measurements of phase instabilities over paths in bands 4 and 5 be made available to Radiocommunication Study Group 7;
+3 that all efforts be made to prevent or reduce the mutual interference between emissions in the bands specified in the considering; 4 that the methods and results of measurements of phase instabilities over paths in bands 4 and 5 (as defined in Article 2 of the Radio Regulations) be made available to ITU-R;

 5 that appropriate stations existing in band 5 be employed for distributing standard frequencies by precise control of their carrier frequencies as a complement to satellite systems distributing a time reference;

-6 that the documentation of services in Recommendations ITU-R TF.583 and ITU-R TF.768 and in Chapter 2B of the ITU-R Handbook on: Selection and use of precise frequency and time systems, be taken into consideration when using existing services or planning new services.
+6 that the documentation of services in Recommendations ITU-R TF.583 and ITU-R TF.768, in Chapter 2B of the ITU-R Handbook “Selection and Use of Precise Frequency and Time Systems”, and in the ITU-R Handbook “Satellite Time and Frequency Transfer and Dissemination”, be taken into consideration when using existing services or planning new services.

 ______________